ababber/ababber.github.io/content/2025/02/10/run-a-llm-locally-on-old-hardware-using-the-power-of-llama-cpp.md

   - intel
 ---

 > I have a Mac with Intel silicon.
 I also have an eGPU with an AMD 6900XT (...allright!).
 BUT I COULDN'T HARNESS THAT POWER AND RUN A LLM LOCALLY WITH OLLAMA!!!
 If you have a Mac with Intel silicon, then you know that the CPU and integrated GPU are insufficient for running a LLM locally.
 I don't want to buy new hardware to play around with LLMs locally.
 Then I found [llama.cpp](https://github.com/ggerganov/llama.cpp).
 This is an amazing repo that helps democratize the use of LLMs on local machines.
-However, the install instructions on the [llama.cpp](https://github.com/ggerganov/llama.cpp) repo did not cover the issues I came accross, which is why I was motivated to write up a post to help others out.
+However, the install instructions on the [llama.cpp](https://github.com/ggerganov/llama.cpp) repo did not cover the issues I came across, which is why I was motivated to write up a post to help others out.
 If you have older hardware that isn't supported by the current tools to run a LLM locally (specifically a Mac with Intel silicon and an AMD eGPU), then this post is for you!
 As a side note, if your hardware isn't a 1:1 match for what I have, but you realize that running the Vulkan SDK backend for [llama.cpp](https://github.com/ggerganov/llama.cpp) is the right fit for you, then this post may be useful for setting up the Vulkan backend.

 ## 0. Dependencies and Setup

 * If you have a Mac with Intel silicon, then you need to use the `Vulkan` backend when setting up [llama.cpp](https://github.com/ggerganov/llama.cpp) because [llama.cpp](https://github.com/ggerganov/llama.cpp) only supports the `Metal` api on Macs for Apple silicon and AMD only provides `HIP` support for Linux.
-* Make sure you havn't installed `MoltenVK` or other `Vulkan` sdk components piecemeal via a package manager like `brew` because that can interfere with the `Vulkan` sdk install.
+* Make sure you haven't installed `MoltenVK` or other `Vulkan` SDK components piecemeal via a package manager like `brew` because that can interfere with the `Vulkan` SDK install.
 * Download and install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
 * Install `cmake` and `libomp` with your favorite package manager.
 * Make sure you verify the `sha256` hash to ensure the file you downloaded is correct.